 The basic creed of the New Testament community was “Jesus is Lord.”
-As we have pursued being a multi-denominational congregation (who is clearly part of the Evangelical Lutheran Church in America), we have become challenged by the notion that “Jesus is Lord” might be creed enough for us.
+As we have pursued being a multi-denominational congregation, we have become challenged by the notion that “Jesus is Lord” might be creed enough for us.

 Jesus was sent by God to reveal God’s rule and reign on the earth – the Kingdom of God.
 As the Jewish Messiah and as the “Lord” (a title Jesus even takes for himself in John 13:13-14), Jesus was understood to be the King of that Kingdom.

-N. T. Wright and others point out that to say “Jesus is Lord” is to also be saying that others are not Lord; not Caesar, not Herod, nor any earthly authority.
+N. T. Wright and others point out that to say “Jesus is Lord” is to also say that others are not Lord; not Caesar, not Herod, nor any earthly authority.

 Therefore God exalted him to the highest place and gave him the name